tufangorel/spring-boot-hibernate-bidirectional-many-to-one-relationship-mapping/README.md

 1- Implement hibernate bidirectional many-to-one relational mapping <br/>
 2- ER diagram :  <br/>
-NOT : Many OrderItem related to one OrderItem entity <br/>
+NOT : Many OrderItem related to one parent CustomerOrder entity <br/>

 ![many_to_one_er_diagram](doc/many_to_one_er_diagram.png) <br/>